What is made in Italy

 Of course, we could not ignore the hot topic these days – Tod’s soft suede shoes for Ferrari.
 Pictured on the left.

 This region is not just about shoes.
-Majority of Italian leather jackets, belts and other leather accessories are mainly coming from the hilly central provinces of Ascoli and Macerata.
+Majority of Italian leather jackets, belts and other leather accessories are mainly coming from the mountainous central provinces of Ascoli and Macerata.

 I might be biased, but as a user of Il Bussetto colourful leather accessories, I think they show the best contemporary leather craftsmanship out there.